openvinotoolkit/openvino/docs/optimization_guide/nncf/qat.md

 @endsphinxtabset

 ### 6. Export quantized model
-After fine-tuning finished the quantized model can be exported to the corresponding format for further inference: ONNX in the case of PyTorh and frozen graph - for TensorFlow 2.
+When fine-tuning finishes, the quantized model can be exported to the corresponding format for further inference: ONNX in the case of PyTorh and frozen graph - for TensorFlow 2.

 @sphinxtabset